2020PB/police-brutality/reports/New York.md

 Footage from Bedford and Tilden Avenues in Brooklyn shows a protestor with his hands behind his back being walked away by police.
 Another officer approaches, grabs him by the neck and throws him to the ground.

-tags: shove, arrest, choke, throw, protestor
+tags: shove, arrest, choke, throw, protester

 id: ny-newyorkcity-90